Environmental impact of industrial emissions and regulations to reduce global pollution

 Industrial emissions and their environmental impact

-The industrial emissions They are a major source of environmental pollution.
+The industrial emissions they are a main source of environmental pollution.
 These emissions include gases and particles that affect multiple ecosystems.

 Industry, especially in sectors such as energy and manufacturing, contributes significantly to the increase in greenhouse gases and toxic pollutants.